RobMaple/yoink-css/README.md

 ---

-Using NPM scripts / CLI, an additional 2 args are required:
+Using NPM scripts / CLI, an additional 3 args are required:

-`src` - *Required* The src template folder that gets watched
+`src` - *Required* The src template folder that gets processed.

 `dest` - *Required*  The destination folder where the processed templates should go.

+`watch` - *Default: false* Whether to continuously watch the src folder for changes.

 **NOTE:** *Currently Yoink requires that both the src and dest folders are NOT your root directory*